Distal combinatorial tools for graphs of bounded twin-width: Introduction

-The so called cutting lemma is a very useful combinatorial partition tool with numerous applications in computational and incidence geometry and related areas (see e.g. \cite[Sections 4.5, 6.5]{matousek_lectures} or \cite{cuttings} for a survey).
+The so-called cutting lemma is a very useful combinatorial partition tool with numerous applications in computational and incidence geometry and related areas (see e.g. \cite[Sections 4.5, 6.5]{matousek_lectures} or \cite{cuttings} for a survey).
 In its simplest form it can be stated as follows (see e.g. \cite[Lemma 4.5.3]{matousek_lectures}). \begin{theorem*}[Cutting lemma] For every set $L$ of $n$ lines in the real plane and every $1 < r < n$ there exists a $\frac 1r$-cutting for $L$ of size $O(r^2)$.
 That is, there is a subdivision of the plane into generalized triangles (i.e. intersections of three half-planes) $\seq \Delta t$ so that the interior of each $\Delta_i$ is intersected by at most $\frac nr$ lines in $L$, and we have $t \le Cr^2$ for a certain constant $C$ independent of $n$ and $r$. \end{theorem*} This result provides a method to analyze intersection patterns in families of lines, and it has many generalizations to higher dimensional sets and/or to families of sets of more complicated shape than lines, for example families of algebraic or semialgebraic curves of bounded complexity \cite{cuttings_example}.
-Our version of cutting lemma for classes of graphs of bounded twin-width is as follows. \begin{theorem*}[Informal version of Theorem \ref{lemma:abstract_cell_decomposition_for_m_t}] For any $t$ there is a constant $C$ depending only on $t$ such that following holds.
-For any graph $G$ of twin-width at most $t$, any $A \subseteq V(G)$ of size $n$ and any real $1 \le r \le n$ we can partition the vertices of $V(G)$ into at most $Cr^{O(t)}$ sets $\seq Xl$ such that the vertices in every $X_i$ have almost the same neighborhood in $A$.
-More precisely, there are at most $\frac nr$ vertices $a \in A$ for which there are $u, v \in X_i$ with $(u, a) \in E(G)$ and $(v, a) \not \in E(G)$. \end{theorem*} Let us remark that this theorem is obvious for $r = 1$ (we just take $X_1 = V(G)$) and the version for $r = n$ follows from Theorem \ref{theorem:neighborhood-complexity-theorem}.
+Combining the result of Chernikov, Galvin and Starchenko from \cite{distal} with Theorem \ref{theorem:encoding_theorem} we get a version of distal cutting lemma for graphs of bounded twin-width. \begin{theorem*}[Informal version of Theorem \ref{theorem:cutting-lemma-tww}] Let $\C$ be a class of graphs of twin-width at most $t$.
+Then, there is an integer $d = \mathcal O(t)$ with the following property: for any graph $G \in \C$, any $A \subseteq V(G)$ of size $n$, and any real $1 \le r \le n$ we can partition the vertices of $V(G)$ into at most $Cr^{d}$ sets $\seq Xl$ such that the vertices in every $X_i$ have almost the same neighborhood in $A$.
+More precisely, there are at most $\frac nr$ vertices $a \in A$ for which there are $u, v \in X_i$ with $(u, a) \in E(G)$ and $(v, a) \not \in E(G)$. \end{theorem*} Let us remark that this theorem is obvious for $r = 1$ (we just take $X_1 = V(G)$) and the version for $r = n$ corresponds to having a polynomial neighborhood complexity and is implied by Theorem \ref{theorem:neighborhood-complexity-theorem}.